José Manuel Jurado: Watford and Espanyol

 On 22 July 2015, Jurado signed for newly promoted Premier League team Watford on a three-year deal for an undisclosed fee, reuniting with his compatriot and former Atlético manager Quique Sánchez Flores.
 He made his debut in the season opener on 8 August, starting in a 2–2 draw at Everton, and played 30 games for the eventual semi-finalists of the FA Cup without scoring.

 On 5 July 2016, Jurado returned to his homeland for the first time in six years, signing for RCD Espanyol again under Flores.

 Later career

-On 21 June 2018, Jurado moved to Al Ahli Saudi FC of the Saudi Professional League.
+On 21 June 2018, Jurado moved to Al-Ahli Saudi FC of the Saudi Pro League.
 The following 28 February, he joined China League One side Changchun Yatai FC.

 Jurado returned to Spain on 22 July 2019, with the 33-year-old agreeing to a three-year contract with Segunda División's Cádiz CF as a free agent.

 International career

+Jurado played for Spain at youth level.
+He and his teammates finished runners-up at the 2003 UEFA European Under-17 Championship after losing against hosts Portugal 2–1.

-Jurado played for Spain at under-16, under-17, under-19 and under-21 levels, and represented the nation at the 2003 FIFA U-17 World Championship and the 2009 UEFA European Under-21 Championship.
+Additionally, Jurado represented the nation at the 2003 FIFA U-17 World Championship and the 2009 European Under-21 Championship.